Test the Nation: Ireland

-Test the Nation is an RTÉ Television programme, based on the successful BBC concept, Test the Nation.
+Test the Nation: The National IQ Test is an RTÉ Television programme, based on the successful BBC concept, Test the Nation.

 First airing on RTÉ One on 5 June 2006, the show follows the UK format almost identically.
 In studio, two presenters oversee proceedings, which feature 6 teams of 40 contestants from various sectors of society.
 Members of the public participate by SMS or via the internet.
 The Macromedia Flash applications used are identical to those used by the BBC.
-A trial version of the application appeared prior to the first quiz night, featuring 12 questions on a number of topics, including the Birmingham Six, the former occupants of the Grafton Street site now occupied by Brown Thomas, and which Irish alcohol company Toto Schillaci advertised for.
+A trial version of the application appeared prior to the first quiz night, featuring 12 questions on a number of topics, including the Birmingham Six, the former occupants of the Grafton Street site now occupied by Brown Thomas, and which Irish alcohol company Salvatore Schillaci advertised for.

 This version of Test the Nation covers the whole island of Ireland as opposed to just the Republic; thus there is overlap between the content of the RTÉ and BBC versions of the show.
 As opposed to the BBC system of division by nearest city (which let people in Ireland enter if they chose Belfast), RTÉ divide results by historical Irish county.